cdacpankaj73/100-days-100-C-code/README.md

 Fork this repository.
 Clone it to your local machine.
 Start coding!
 Solve the daily challenges and push your solutions.
 Optionally, create a pull request to share your solution with the community.
 Let's Code, Learn, and Grow Together!

 day 1:Check if a Number is Positive or Negative in C++

+day 2:Check if a Number is Even or Odd in C++